Kretiss/Kretiss/README.md

 - 👋 Hi, I’m @Kretiss
-- 👀 I’m interested in ReactJS, NodeJS, NextJS, Apollo and PHP
+- 👀 I’m interested in ReactJS, SpringBoot, gRPC and GraphQL
-- 🌱 I’m currently learning ReactJS and PHP
 - 📫 How to reach me: via Discord -> Xoly#9839

 <!---